 There is one focus of mild active inflammation in two adjacent crypts.
 No crypt abscesses, no chronic crypt changes, no granulomas or neoplasia is present.
 This degree of inflammation can also be seen secondary to bowel preparation which is slightly favored over self limited type colitis.

-Did you catch that?
-“This degree of inflammation can also be seen secondary to bowel preparation…..” and that that theory was, in fact, favored, over the colitis diagnosis.
+Did you catch that about the inflammation potentially could be secondary to bowel prep?
+And furthermore, that that theory was, in fact, favored, over the colitis diagnosis.

 I continued reading those records and notes from 2008, and shortly after that initial 2008 diagnosis (about 2 months), I went in to see him again – still with the same bloat issues.
-However, at that time, I told him I had stopped Canasa because I thought it wasn’t helping and making me worse.
+I told him I stopped Canasa because I thought it wasn’t helping and making me worse.
 And that was the end of that.
 The medical records with that doctor (the one who diagnosed me with Proctitis) stopped there.

 If you’ve ever read my full story (or even the post I wrote on Reactive and Proactive Health), you know that I stopped the Canasa because I thought it was doing me more harm than good and that’s when I got really serious about healing my gut as naturally as possible.

 Colonoscopy and Endoscopy Results: July 19, 2018

 Fast forward 10 years.
 A few weeks back I had another Colonoscopy and Endoscopy because my doctor(s) have wanted to rule out anything serious for why the SIBO keeps relapsing (Dr. Schweig in California wanted this done quite some time ago, and my new doctor in Minnesota kept on it so we made it happen quickly).

 That day, immediately after the procedure, they knew my Endoscopy looked good (which is huge progress from the inflammation last time).
 However, they did take biopsies from the Colonoscopy because they mentioned possible mild inflammation.